SCIWAY News No. 83 – March 2010

 - March 13: St. Pat's in Five Points - Columbia - "Get to the Green" 5K Run & 1 Mile Walk, live music, children's carnival

-- March 13: Stiletto Stampede - Mt Pleasant - 100 yard dash in 3" heels - benefits MUSC Children's Hospital
+- March 13: Stiletto Stampede - Mt Pleasant - 100 yard dash in 3" heels - benefits MUSC Children's Hospital - event site no longer available

 - March 16-20: Charleston Fashion Week - Marion Square - runway shows, bridal show, nearly 100 designers